strapi/documentation/CONTRIBUTING.md

     git pull
     ```

-6. Create your own branch, based on either `main` or `v[x]` , to work on your documentation contribution.
+6. Create your branch, based on either `main` or `v[x]`, to work on your documentation contribution.
 Make sure your branch name indicates both the type of documentation and the topic.

     ```bash
     # developer documentation